sindresorhus/debounce/readme.md

 ## API

-### debounce(fn, wait, immediate?)
+### debounce(fn, wait, options?)

 Creates a debounced function that delays execution until `wait` milliseconds have passed since its last invocation.

-Set the `immediate` parameter to `true` to invoke the function immediately at the start of the `wait` interval, preventing issues such as double-clicks on a button.
+Set the `immediate` option to `true` to invoke the function immediately at the start of the `wait` interval, preventing issues such as double-clicks on a button.

 The returned function has a `.clear()` method to cancel scheduled executions, and a `.flush()` method for immediate execution and resetting the timer for future calls.